Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl/reference/iatlmemmgr-class.md

 ### <a name="parameters"></a>Parametry

 *pFont*<br/>
-mimo Adresa `IFontDisp` ukazatele rozhraní používaného k přijetí aktuální hodnoty této vlastnosti.
+mimo Adresa ukazatele rozhraní `IFontDisp` použitá pro příjem aktuální hodnoty této vlastnosti.

 ### <a name="return-value"></a>Návratová hodnota